composewell/unicode-transforms/NOTES.md

-# Missing Features

-List of unicode transforms that are not available in this package.
+# Unicode related packages

 ## Casemapping and Casefolding
 The `text` package already provides proper unicode casemapping and casefolding operations.
-This package does not aim to expose these though the implementation is available.

-## Available in utf8proc but not exposed
-The following additional features are available but not exposed via an API.
-If you need any of those they can be exposed quickly, please raise an issue or send a pull request.

-* Boundary Analysis (No locale specific handling)
-* NLF sequence conversion
-* Stripping certain character classes
-* Lumping certain characters

-## Available only in text-icu
+## Additional features in text-icu

-`text-icu` is a full featured implementation of unicode operations via bindings to the `icu` libraries.
-If you do not mind a dependency on the `icu` libraries (separately installed) or need a comprehensive set of unicode operations then `text-icu` will be a better choice.
+The Haskell package `text-icu` is a full featured implementation of unicode operations via bindings to the C++ `icu` libraries.

-The following features provided by `text-icu` are missing in this package:
+`text-icu` provides the following additional features:
 * Normalization checks
 * FCD normalization for collation
 * String collation